 Whether one is an independent contractor or in service depends on the facts of each case.
 The principal test applied to determine the character of the arrangement is that, if the employer reserves the right to control the manner or means of doing the work, the relation created is that of master and servant, while if the manner or means of doing the work or job is left to one who is responsible to the employer only for the result, an independent contractor arrangement is thereby created.

-The following factors strongly indicate that the worker is an independent contractor:
+These factors strongly indicate that the worker is an independent contractor:

 - The worker is engaged by the employer to perform services not ordinarily a regular business activity of the employer.